Prothesis (linguistics): Samoyedic languages

 In Nenets, Enets and Nganasan, prothesis of a velar nasal /[ŋ]/ before vowels has occurred historically: the Nenets words //ŋuːʔ// "road", //ŋin// "bow" are cognate with Hungarian út, íj with the same meaning.

 In some varieties of Nenets, the rule remains productive: the initial syllable cannot start with a vowel, and vowel-initial loanwords are adapted with prothetic //ŋ//.

 Hindi

 Hindi words from English have an initial i before sp-, sk- or sm-: school → iskuul, special → ispesal, stop → istahp.

 Persian

-In Persian, loanwords with an initial sp-, st-, sk- or sm- add a short vowel e at the beginning: spray → esprey, stadium → estadiun, Stalin → Estalin, skate → eskeyt, scan → eskan, etc.
+In Persian, loanwords with an initial sp-, st-, sk- or sm- add a short vowel e at the beginning: spray → esprey, stadium → estadium, Stalin → Estalin, skate → eskeyt, scan → eskan, etc.

 Slavic languages

 During their evolution from Proto-Slavic, words in some Slavic languages gained a prothetic /v/ (spelled "w" in Polish).